SDSW

 The week-long campaign aims to encourage people with disabilities to improve their wellbeing by being more physically active, in a way that suits them.

-A poster which lists the daily themes for Scottish Disability Sport Week 2025, which are: Monday, The benefits to getting active; Tuesday, overcoming barriers; wednesday, intersectionality; thursday, clubs and communities; friday, accessibility; saturday, performance pathway, sunday, what's next?
+A poster that lists the daily themes for Scottish Disability Sport Week 2025, which are: Monday, the benefits; Tuesday, overcoming barriers; Wednesday: Intersectionality; Thursday, clubs and communities; Friday, Accessibility; Saturday, performance pathway and Sunday, What's Next?
+The SDS logo is in the top bottom middle.

 Each day of the week will be centered around a specific theme to provide a focused discussion.
 Monday will explore the benefits of getting active and participating in disability sports, Tuesday’s theme addresses overcoming barriers, Wednesday looks at intersectionality, Thursday highlights the impact of clubs and communities, Friday explores accessibility, Saturday provides the opportunity to talk about Performance Pathways in sport whilst Sunday gives guidance on next steps.